 Early Music Performance Practice, master classes, ensemble playing, musical evening get-togethers, and concerts.
-The course is taught in English and is held from July 24 to 30, 2016.
-Recommended travel days July 23 and 31 or August 1.
+The course is taught in English and is held from July 23. to 29.
+2019.
+Recommended travel days July 22 and 30.

 If you have sent in your application without getting any response, please contact Tore Aaen Aune directly.

 Now approaching it’s fifth decade, the Ringve Course is among the longest existing early music courses in Europe today and attracts students from all over the world.
 15–20 countries are represented every year; this is truly an important international meeting place!